denkovarik/Annotate-KEGG-Pathway/README.md

 Once you have an SSH Key Pair generated, you need to add your public SSH key to GitHub.
 Follow [How to view your SSH keys in Linux, macOS, and Windows](https://www.techrepublic.com/article/how-to-view-your-ssh-keys-in-linux-macos-and-windows/) to access you public key.
 Then follow [Adding a new SSH key to your GitHub account](https://docs.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account) to add your public SSH key to GitHub.

 #### Clone the Repository
-If your SDK allows for it, then clone this repository through you SDK.
-Otherwise, open up the command prompt, move the the directory of your choice, then run the following command.
+If your SDK allows for it, then clone this repository through your SDK.
+Otherwise, open up the command prompt, move into the directory of your choice, then run the following command.
 ```
 git clone git@github.com:denkovarik/Annotate-KEGG-Pathway.git
 ```